-Generally, the statute of limitations in Florida for filing a personal injury lawsuit is four years from the date of the accident.
+Generally, the statute of limitations in Florida for filing a personal injury lawsuit is two years from the date of the accident.
 However, it is crucial that you engage a Palm Bay motorcycle accident lawyer as soon as possible.
 Waiting too long to obtain legal counsel can mean that valuable evidence can vanish.

 For instance, nearby homes or businesses may have surveillance videos documenting the motorcycle crash.
 Such videos are usually available for only a short window, depending on the system.
 A video of the crash scene may prove the case but obtaining it involves swift action by your attorney.